OniKrisNeptune/meowscript/README.md

 # meowscript, an esolang designed for catboys/catgirls/nyanbinaries
 the interpreter is a wip as of now
+## version specific notes:
+you can create, grab, ungrab, do operations on variables no control flow or input/output yet not tested much, could be functioning incorrectly
 ## guide:
 ### basic concepts
 variable: has a name(int) and a value(int)